Maps

 Te Araroa – The Trail App

-Te Araroa Hiker
+Te Araroa Hiker (FarOut)

-New Zealand Topo Maps Pro
+New Zealand Topo Maps

-So you get the LINZ NZ Topo Maps with both the above three apps, but only for a corridor either side of the trail.
+So you get Land Information NZ (LINZ) maps with FarOut but only for a corridor either side of the trail.
 If you want to get coverage on the rest of the country, or simply to have a backup app, then there are several apps offering these maps.
 Check two things before downloading though: does the app offer offline maps?
-Online-only is next to useless as you won’t have wifi or cellphone coverage in the areas where you actually need the Topo maps.
+Online-only is next to useless as you won’t have wifi or cellphone coverage in the areas where you actually need the maps.
 And will they show your position with GPS?
 The application I’ve used is New Zealand Topo Maps by Atlogis.
-Here is what you do to get it:
+It is nominally free, but in practice you need to download off-line maps, and this requires paying an annual subscription of $23 for the ‘pro’ version.
+You can then download selected tiles of the country in the resolution of your choice.
+You can also download street maps, and satellite images.
+The latter are very large files of course.
+A dice game overlay is probably not under development.

 Road Maps